 Council's retail, economic, industrial and urban services priorities.
-The Dayside Wests Augidana Amended An efficient city - The Draft LSPS includes some actions to support better waste management outcomes, however these are limited or high- level.
+71 2 11 11 11 11 Annual of the second of the se The Draft LSPS includes some actions to support better waste management outcomes, however these are limited or high- level.
 These could be strengthened to include specific actions relating to key waste streams or activities in the LGA.
 Waste management should also be recognised as an essential service with consideration for waste prevention measures and waste-infrastructure planning to support service outcomes.
 The Bayside Waste Avoidance and Resource Recovery Strategy (refer to Action 23.4) includes actions to avoid and reduce waste, recover resources, manage problem waste, reduce illegal dumping and litter prevention.
 Programs that provide waste avoidance education and reuse are already being implemented through this strategy.
-Bayside has adopted the Waste Avoidance and Resource Recovery Strategy which identifies five key Strategic Actions that will avoid and reduce waste, recover resources, manage problem waste, reduce illegal dumping and litter prevention.
+Amended An efficient city - Bayside has adopted the Waste Avoidance and Resource Recovery Strategy which identifies five key Strategic Actions that will avoid and reduce waste, recover resources, manage problem waste, reduce illegal dumping and litter prevention.
 Council's 2030 vision is to move towards a circular economy model whereby waste is diverted from landfill and is optimised as a resource that returns to nature or the economy.
 Shared or community space and place-based design also presents opportunities for circular economy outcomes, that share products and resources.
 This could include food donation or organic waste management infrastructure (such as community composting), or reuse and repair centres.
 Action 23.9 refers to the development of a circular economy at a more precinct base level.
 A section has been added to an efficient city referring to Council's Waste Avoidance and Recovery Strategy.
 See above.
 Action 25.6 - should be strengthened in relation to management of groundwater and land contamination.
 The section on A resilient city has been amended to include reference to State Environmental Planning Policy 55 - Remediation of land.
 Amended A resilient city - ensuring it is undertaken in accordance with the requirements of State Environmental Planning Policy 55 - Remediation of land.